jessica-ewald/handbook/index.md

 ### Authors of the Tutorial

-Othman Soufan
+- Othman Soufan
-Jessica Ewald
+- Jessica Ewald
-Guangyan Zhou
+- Guangyan Zhou
-Jeff Xia
+- Jianguo Xia, Prof.

 ### Support or Contact

-Having trouble with Pages/Tools? contact othman.soufan [at] mcgill[dot]ca or jeff.xia [at] mcgill[dot]ca
+Having trouble with Pages/Tools? contact:
+- othman.soufan [at] mcgill[dot]ca or
+- jeff.xia [at] mcgill[dot]ca